winterhavenmc/SavageDeathBan/README.md

 * Ban a player and optionally ban their IP address for a configurable amount of time
 * Integrates with the Bukkit ban system, defers to built in commands to view ban list or unban player/ip
+* Per world enabled in configuration
-* Configurable messages and command help messages with text replacement macros
+* Customizable messages and language localization
 * Optional sound effects

 ### Commands: